 - Sales, Orders, and Inventories

 The complete list is available here in PDF format.

 In this morning's Chicago Fed update, we learned that:

-Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) increased to +0.29 in May from –0.09 in April.
-Three of the four broad categories of indicators used to construct the index made positive contributions in May, and three categories improved from April.
-The index’s three-month moving average, CFNAI-MA3, rose to +0.81 in May from +0.17 in April.
+The Chicago Fed National Activity Index (CFNAI) decreased to +0.09 in June from +0.26 in May.
+Three of the four broad categories of indicators used to construct the index made positive contributions in June, but two categories deteriorated from May.
+The index’s three-month moving average, CFNAI-MA3, declined to +0.06 in June from +0.80 in May

 A chart overlay of the complete multi-decade span of all four categories, even if we use the three-month moving averages, is quite challenging for visual clarity:

 So here is a close-up view since 2000: